Flying AirAsia you need to remember it is a low-cost carrier, but the ‘you get what you pay’ process is actually a good thing.

 Its main hub is klia2, the low-cost carrier terminal at Kuala Lumpur International Airport (KLIA) in Sepang, Selangor, Malaysia.

-THE SEAT: I was pleasantly surprised to find the plane was new and not fully booked up which allowed room to spread out.
+I was pleasantly surprised to find the plane was new and not fully booked up which allowed room to spread out.
 I was lucky enough to have a window seat and a spare seat beside me to stretch out and have a comfortable flight.
 AirAsia have a choice when it comes to seating, all of which can be pre-paid at time of booking.
 Standard Seats have a pitch of at least 31inches and width of at least 16 inches.
 Hot Seats offer at least 17.5inches of legroom so you will have more than enough space to stretch out, as well as offering boarding first.
 For those travellers who seek a little peace and quiet, there is the Quiet Zone seats.
 These offer minimal noise with no disturbances, no kids below 10, soft ambient lighting and your meals will be served faster.
 Then of course is the Premium Flatbed Seats with a 59inch pitch and 19inch wide seat, located in the Premium Flatbed cabin, which converts to a full flatbed when desired, as well as other features that ensure your utmost comfort on board.

-FOOD AND WINE: Meals and meal/drink packages can be purchased at time of booking or through the website at least 24 hours before the scheduled flight departure.
+MEALS: Meals and meal/drink packages can be purchased at time of booking or through the website at least 24 hours before the scheduled flight departure.
 If you miss both of these opportunities and decide in-flight that you are hungry, you can purchase meals and drinks at a higher price.
 There is so much to choose from for these meals, it is impossible to list.
 You can view the latest menu here.
 I purchased my meal on board as after I smelt everyone else with their meals, I got hungry.
 I chose the Chicken Teriyaki with rice which was actually quite tasty and filled me up.

 ENTERTAINMENT: Once again, if you want to access the inflight entertainment this is a paid add on.
 For MYR49 pre-booked or MYR59 onboard purchase, you can access hours of movies, TV series, music, games, and magazines on the Xcite Tab.
 Pre-loaded with high definition content and approximately six (6) hours of battery life, Xcite Tab offers a seamless viewing experience from the comfort of your seat.
 Being the savvy traveller I am, I took my own tablet loaded with movies and a book to read, which kept me occupied.